Eight new COVID-19 cases in Renfrew County

 Eight new cases of COVID-19 are being reported in Renfrew County.

-The number of known active cases in the region is at 29.
+The number of known active cases in the community is now at 29.

-We are expected to receive an updated case summary, which includes hospitalizations and outbreaks, today.
+We are expected to receive an updated case summary, including hospitalizations and outbreaks, today.

 -

-Three new cases of COVID-19 in Leeds, Grenville, and LanarkThe Leeds, Grenville, and Lanark District Health Unit is reporting three new cases of COVID-19 in the region.
+Six new COVID-19 cases in Leeds, Grenville, and LanarkThe Leeds, Grenville, and Lanark District Health Unit is reporting six new cases of COVID-19.

 -